UPPMAX/naiss_intro_python/docs/evaluation.md

     - I am comfortable using the documentation of my HPC center
     - I am comfortable using a Python book
     - I am comfortable learning Python
-    - I can login to my HPC cluster
     - I can load a Python version on my HPC cluster
-    - I can describe what the Python programming language is
     - I can describe what the Python interpreter is
     - I can use a text editor on my HPC cluster
     - I can create a Python script